kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ A/B test implementation is usually pretty simple looks something like this

+^ closure.
+Clean up just delete one of them.

 ^ Now that we’ve created our variation, we ship our update and wait for results

 ^ After enough time, we’ll get statistically significant movements in our metrics